 c.
-The regulatory agency shall create and maintain an investigative report for each background investigation of a primary management official or key employee.
-Before issuing a license to a Primary Management Official or to a Key employee, the regulatory agency shall forward to the National Indian Gaming Commission an investigative report on each background investigation.
-An investigative report shall include all of the following:
+The regulatory agency shall create and maintain an Investigative Report for each background investigation of a Key Employee or Primary Management Official which shall include the following information:

-1. Steps taken in conducting a background investigation;
+1. Steps taken in conducting the investigation; and

-2. Results obtained;
+2. Results obtained; and